zigbee-alliance/distributed-compliance-ledger/README-DEV.md

 ## How To Add a new Module
 - Use [starport](https://github.com/tendermint/starport) command to scaffold the module.
-  Consider using the provided [Dockerfile](scripts/starportDockerfile) to use predicatble version of starport.
+  Consider using the provided [Dockerfile](scripts/starportDockerfile) to use predictable version of starport.
 See [README.md](scripts/starport/README.md).
 - Have a look at the scripts and commands used for generation of existing modules and do it in a similar way (for example [PKI module commands](scripts/starport/upgrade-0.44/07.pki_types.sh)).
 - Adjust the generated code